suvrotica/SuvroTuitionBlog/src/lib/posts/Whenitshotishitalot.md

 There's nothing to do to fix it.  <br>
   <br>
 October may be even more hot,  <br>
-I am sure I'll shoot more shit then.  <br>
+I am sure I'll shoot cosmic shit then.  <br>
 I may drown this planet if it's fluid,  <br>
-I'll shit the cosmic diarrheal zen.<br>
+I'll shit a diarrheal budhhist zen.<br>